Acupressure Points for Anxiety Relief – Home Remedies for Anxiety

 Pericardium 6 – P6

 Applying pressure to the Pericardium 6 is a powerful point for palpitation treatment and prompts quick healing.
-This acupressure point is in the center of the inside of your forearm, two ½-inch finger width from your wrist crease.
+This acupressure point is in the center of the inside of your forearm, two ½-inch finger widths from your wrist crease.
 One can stimulate this point on both hands; apply firm pressure using the index finger for one minute while breathing through your nose.
-Also, it is helpful for treating nausea, anxiety, stomach ailments, headaches, carpal tunnel syndrome, and motion sickness.
+It also helps treat nausea, anxiety, stomach ailments, headaches, carpal tunnel syndrome, and motion sickness.

 Heart 7 – H7